 After the script has completed, a log file will be written to disk (in the same directory from which the script was run) which summaries the packages installed.
-Check that all packages were installed correctly.
-It is recommended that this log file gets copied to the directory:
+Check that all packages were installed correctly and if required, try install again if one failed.